strawberry-graphql/strawberry/docs/types/exceptions.md

 ### UnsupportedTypeError

-This exception is thrown when the type-annotation used is not supported by `strawberry.field` (yet).
+This exception is thrown when the type-annotation used is not supported by `strawberry.field`.
 At the time of writing this exception is used by Pydantic only

 ```python